-Spexes is a form of amateur comedy theatre common at Swedish and Finnish universities and collages.
+Spexes is a form of amateur comedy theatre common at Swedish and Finnish universities and colleges.
 The earliest forms of the tradition dates back as far as in the 16th century in university cities such as Uppsala and is still regularly performed in numerous other places.
-Many universities has at least one official spex-organisation, and many performances has impressive budgets and choreography for a amateur performance.
+Many universities have at least one official spex-organisation, and performances can have quite big budgets and impressive choreography for amateur theatre.
 Spexes are usually musicals and to varying degrees performed in rhyme.
 In earlier days, spexes were commonly written in latin and since women weren't allowed in Swedish universities before 1873, they were exclusively performed by males, even in female roles.
 Even today, some spexes are performed exclusively by men or by women casts, but much more common is mixed performances where some male roles are played by women and vice versa.

 This genre contains examples of:

 - Audience Participation

 - Crosscast Role

 - Pun-Based Title: There are different traditions on how to name spexes, and some include at least one pun (such as Ivan III or A Tsar is Born).

 - Short Title: Long, Elaborate Subtitle: There are different traditions on how to name spexes, in some towns they have really long name, such as the Uppsala Pharmacists spex: Frank Einstein or The Modern Prosthesis or In Search of Lost Life.

 - Silliness Switch: Some spexes have "Buskföreställningar" in the last show.
 This means that people who usually aren't on stage come up on stage for jokes and skits, the Fourth Wall is broken a lot more than regularly (if there is a fourth wall, that is) and sillier props are put in.
 (Such as a closet being replaced by a bouncy castle, a cane being replaced with a battleaxe, and a smoke grenade being replaced with a Poké Ball.)